nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 one another when targeting a `PulseSequence`.
 The arrows indicate the direction of communication, a round dot indicates being a property of the class the line originates from.
-The dotted line indicates there is a `Connection` between the `InstrumentInterfaces <InstrumentInterface>` (there is also a connection between the left-most and right-most interface).
+Blue lines indicate a `Connection` between the `InstrumentInterfaces <InstrumentInterface>` (there is also a connection between the left-most and right-most interface).